Iredell County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be subject to suspension.
-In North Carolina, the suspension period is typically 30 days, followed by a longer suspension if you are convicted of DUI.
+If you took a breath or blood test and your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
+The duration of the suspension depends on North Carolina law.

-- Temporary Permit Valid: After your arrest, you should have received a temporary driving permit.
-This permit is usually valid until your ALR hearing or until the date the suspension begins, whichever comes first.
+After the arrest, you likely received a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension officially begins, whichever comes first.

 If You Refused Testing